k21971/EvilHack/doc/evilhack-changelog.md

 - Add divination spellbook descriptions to the in-game encyclopedia
 - Add matter spellbook descriptions to the in-game encyclopedia
 - Add enchantment spellbook descriptions to the in-game encyclopedia
+- Add escape spellbook descriptions to the in-game encyclopedia